Ambit Authority

 - del-8k3m-9n2p

-- delegation_valid
+- delegation.scope

 - data.provision — staging only, no production sources